SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-09-rethinking-npis.md

 What should we conclude from these data?
 Several things:
 - The case rates are not materially different between the Trumpy and non-Trumpy groups, despite differences in mask use.
-This is not because masks don't work, but rather because Omicron is _so infectious_ that it will eventually overwhelm masks.
-Masks can slow down Omicron at best, and these data only cover the period favorable to Omicron.
+This is not because masks don't work, but rather because Omicron is _so contagious_ that it will eventually overwhelm masks.
+Masks can _slow down_ Omicron at best, and these data only cover the period favorable to Omicron.
 - The death rates are dramatically &ndash; and _drearily_ &ndash; different!
 This is almost entirely due to differences in vaccination.
 Vaccination will prevent many infections, and drastically lower the severity of the few that get through.
 Again, like
   parachutes: they won't prevent you from falling out of an airplane, but they make the experience survivable. <sup id="fn3a">[[3]](#fn3)</sup>

-Leonhardt interviewd Christopher Murray of University of Washington, who predicted this.
+Leonhardt interviewed Christopher Murray of University of Washington, who predicted this.
 He said that it's as if you had to roll a die each time you go to a public indoor venue to see if you get COVID-19.
 With a mask, you get COVID-19 if you roll a 1; without a mask, you get COVID-19 if you roll a 1 or a 2.
 So masks work: they cut the probability per unit time of infection by a factor of 2.
 But with Omicron the infection risk is _still_ so high, that the virus rips through the population anyway.

 Whether you live or die is driven by&hellip; vaccination, of course.

 ## Leonhardt's Conclusion